Generic Name: lansoprazole, amoxicillin and clarithromycin

 The following adverse reactions from the labeling for amoxicillin are provided for information:

-Gastrointestinal - Nausea, vomiting, diarrhea, and hemorrhagic/pseudomembranous colitis.
+Gastrointestinal - Nausea, vomiting, diarrhea, black hairy tongue, and hemorrhagic/pseudomembranous colitis.

 Onset of pseudomembranous colitis symptoms may occur during or after antibiotic treatment (see WARNINGS).